 I know of evil in our world.
 Yes, there is evil.
 We are not born evil, yet one can be trained or taught evil and hate.
 Why?
 How do we help stop the proliferation of hateful thoughts, words and deeds?
 How do we infiltrate the minds of those so filled with pain and hurt that they inflict pain and hurt on others?
 I don’t know all the answers, but I continue to seek them.
 Each of us can make a difference.
 We can make a difference one action at a time, or as we like to say in SevenDays® lingo, ONE RIPPLE AT A TIME.

 I can see peace.
-I can see how we can achieve it…in the acknowledgements of one another as humans.
+I can see how we can achieve it…in the acknowledgments of one another as humans.
 From the cry of a baby to the unsteady walk of an elderly person with a cane…no matter the language, the culture, the country…these are the same.
-The gift of an organ from a human losing their life, either suddenly or not, provides life to another no matter the language, culture or country.
-A grandfather protecting his grandson with the grip of his hand, an arm on his shoulder or with the knowledge of life…no matter the language, the culture, the country…these are the same.
-As humans we should desire respect for ourselves and others.
-A respect that does not cause harm to self or others.
-As humans we have a responsibility to help those less fortunate than ourselves, whether this be through birth or financial consequence.
+The gift of an organ from a human losing their life, either suddenly or not, provides life to another no matter the language, culture, or country.
+A grandfather protecting his grandson with the grip of his hand, an arm on his shoulder, or with the knowledge of life…no matter the language, the culture, the country…these are the same.
+As humans, we should desire respect for ourselves and others.
+Respect that does not cause harm to self or others.
+As humans, we have a responsibility to help those less fortunate than ourselves, whether this be through birth or financial consequence.
 “To whom much is given, much is expected”- Luke 12:48.
 My parents modeled this for me.
 I worked to model this for my boys and now my living son, Lukas.

 As holidays are celebrated and 2019 ends…consider how YOU will make a difference in your own life in 2020 and the steps you will take to make a positive difference in the lives of others.